 Despite a slightly heavier build the headband also doesn’t feel uncomfortable.
 There is an appropriate amount of padding and give to not dig into your head.
 The headband is adjustable as well with a familiar sliding mechanism.

 The one possible issue worth highlighting is the clamping force.
 These headphones do lean on the tighter side.
 It makes sense considering the excellent seal this provides.

 There is plenty of passive isolation here.
 A tight fit is almost a requirement to help prevent spillage.
 But if you do have a larger head you may find that the clamping force is a little excessive.
 But this firm fit ensures exceptional performance in the studio.
-So much so that these are on our list as one of the best headphones for recording.

 While the clamping force may be too much for some the vast majority of reviews highlight that these are great for long sessions.
 And I’d have to agree with them, little fatigue during long stints.

 Aesthetically Neumann has opted for a restrained yet modern appearance for the NDH 20s.
 Nothing spectacular but certainly not as horrendous as some other studio headphones out there.
 The focus is on quality and performance.
 The contrast between the silver and black accents looks appealing.
 It’s a welcome change from the black plastic that dominates the market.

 The NDH 20s are an attractive pair of studio headphones.